sct-pipeline/csa-atrophy/README.md

 # Quality Control

 After running the analysis, check your Quality Control (QC) report by opening the file qc/index.html.
 Use the “Search” feature of the QC report to quickly jump to segmentations or labeling results.
-If you spot issues (wrong labeling), add their filename in the variable array "FILES" of the 'manual_labeling_correction.sh' script.
+If you spot issues (wrong labeling), add their filename in the variable array "FILES_SEGMANUAL" of the 'config.yaml' file.
 Then manually create labels in the cord on the posterior tip of inter-vertebral discs from C2 to C5 with command:
 ~~~
 ./manual_labeling_correction.sh
 ~~~